Ooh La La (film): Production

 The film was shot for around 45 days in Bangalore, Vizag and Mysore.

 Soundtrack

 The film's background score and the soundtrack were composed by Suresh Devkumar.
 The music rights were acquired by Ananda Audio.

-Release
+Release and reception

-The film was initially scheduled to release on 25 December 2002.
+The film was initially scheduled to release on 25 December 2002, but it was delayed due to a royalties dispute with one of the film's playback singers.